School Science Lessons

 The deficiency of molybdenum in cauliflower causes the "whiptail" disorder.

-Molybdenum is the least abundant of all the recognized micro-nutrients in the soil, but it plays a critical role in one of the most significant soil life functions - the fixation of nitrogen from the atmosphere to the soil.
+Molybdenum is the least abundant of all the recognized micro-nutrients in the soil, but it plays a critical role in one of the most significant soil life functions - the fixation of nitrogen from the atmosphere to

 Both free-living nitrogen-fixing bacteria, like Azotobacter, and symbiotic species like Rhizobium cannot fix nitrogen in the absence of molybdenum.